cogentcore/core/README.md

 ## IMPORTANT
-After making any changes to `GoNativeActivity.java` in the Android driver, you **need** to run go generate in github.com/goki/goki/mobile and then reinstall the goki tool.
+After making any changes to `GoNativeActivity.java` in the Android driver, you **need** to run gsm gendex in your base goki directory, or run go generate in github.com/goki/goki/mobile and reinstall the goki tool.